infiRD/vagrant-scibox/README.md

 vagrant up && vagrant ssh
 ```

-If you want to upgrade the box to the most actual version, run following:
+If you want to upgrade linux distribution in the box, run following:

 ```bash
 UPGRADE=true vagrant up && vagrant reload && vagrant ssh